-It's about choosing the options that work best for your industry or niche.
+It's about choosing the best options for your industry or niche.

-At HypeLife Brands, we understand that you need to develop a go-to-market strategy, powerful marketing messaging connected to your brand's WHY, and clearly-defined reasons why customers should choose your venture's offering to improve their lifestyle.
+At HypeLife Brands, we understand that you need to develop a go-to-market strategy, powerful marketing messaging connected to your brand's WHY, and clearly defined reasons customers should choose your venture's offering to improve their lifestyle.
 Once these elements are in place, advertising can then -- and only then -- be very effective.

 Which channels you choose are important too.
 For example, if you have a medical startup that monitors elderly health, TikTok advertising might not connect you to the right customers.

-A well-tuned marketing and advertising strategy get you in front of the unique buying tribes who need your product or service the most.
-Awareness of a better way is the first goal with any startup's advertising strategy.
+A well-tuned marketing and advertising strategy gets you in front of the unique buying tribes who need your product or service the most.
+Awareness of a better way is the first goal of any startup's advertising strategy.
 That could be demographics that use social media platforms like Facebook, Twitter, YouTube, etc., or specific industry publications, or even OTT streaming services.

-Keep in mind that a poorly-tuned advertising and marketing approach brings with it high customer acquisition costs (often unsustainable long-term), which can heavily impact the viability of your business in the eyes of potential investors.
-So you need to pay attention to them and make sure your ROI on advertising is justified.
+Remember that a poorly tuned advertising and marketing approach brings with it high customer acquisition costs (often unsustainable long-term), which can heavily impact the viability of your business in the eyes of potential investors.
+So, you need to pay attention to them and make sure your ROI on advertising is justified.